YULUNLEE/ADL_HW/HW1/README.md

-# Applid Deep Learning HW1
+# Applied Deep Learning HW1
 ## step 1: environment setup

 * pip install -r requirements.txt (The TA sample), but you have to delete the torch (cpu version)